-Dan and Georgie tilted their wings to the Vallée Blanche, an off-piste ski route in the high mountains of Chamonix.
+Dan and Georgie ski toured the Vallée Blanche, an off-piste route in the high mountains of Chamonix.

 "The Vallée Blanche is 22km of some of the finest glacial skiing in the French Alps.
 A full-on adventure.
 Starting from the Aiguille du Midi at 3800m, it takes you down the Mer du Glace to the historic train station at Montenvers.
 The rack and pinion train brings people up from Chamonix to the ice caves at the snout of the glacier.